 Believing in God means to believe Him and accept His teaching and His word.
 But choosing the scholars or the dictionary over God reflects a disbelief in God and His word (Quran), and God called this kind of practice to be idol-worship (9:31):

-[9:31] They have taken their Rabbis and Priests to be their lords besides God, and the Messiah son of Mary, while they were commanded to worship one god,; there is no other god except Him.
+[9:31] They have taken their Rabbis and Priests to be their lords besides God, and the Messiah, son of Mary, while they had been commanded to worship one god: there is no other god except He.
 Glory be to Him for what they associate with Him!

-God has also promised that those who will not accept the words of God in the Quran will not have access to understanding the Quran as they have shields around their hearts and deafness in their ears (6:25,17:46 and 18:57):
+God has also promised that those who will not accept the words of God in the Quran will have no access to the Quran to understand it as they have shields around their hearts and deafness in their ears (6:25,17:46 and 18:57):

 [6:25] Some of them listen to you, but we have placed veils on their hearts to prevent them from understanding it, and deafness in their ears, if they see every sign, they will not believe, and even when they come to you they argue, those who disbelieve say, “This is nothing but the tales from the past.”